sohan-sohan/Kaggle-Store-Sales-CART/README.md

 # Kaggle-Store-Sales-CART
-CART model for this competition - https://www.kaggle.com/competitions/store-sales-time-series-forecasting
+A CART model for this competition - https://www.kaggle.com/competitions/store-sales-time-series-forecasting